Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Avaya, BioLineRx, Enovix, and Southwest Airlines and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Avaya Holdings Corp.
-(NYSE: AVYA, OTCMKTS: AVYAW), BioLineRx Ltd. (NASDAQ: BLRX), Enovix Corporation (NASDAQ: ENVX), and Southwest Airlines Co.
+NEW YORK, March 01, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Avaya Holdings Corp.
+(NYSE: AVYA, OTCMKTS: AVYAQ), BioLineRx Ltd. (NASDAQ: BLRX), Enovix Corporation (NASDAQ: ENVX), and Southwest Airlines Co.
 (NYSE: LUV).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: October 3, 2019 - November 29, 2022